The Classical to Jazz Piano Mastery Program

 Step 2: Rebuild your entire approach to jazz rhythms, time, swing and feel, so it actually sounds like jazz:

-We'll fix deeply ingrained Classical habits like stopping and fixing, stiff phrasing, weak rhythm and groove, try-hard swing feel, rushing the time — and completely retrain how to learn, feel and play jazz rhythms so you sound relaxed, in time, and it feels right; no longer sounding stiff and mechanical.
+We'll fix deeply ingrained Classical habits like stopping and fixing, stiff phrasing, weak rhythm and groove, try-hard swing feel, rushing the time — and completely retrain how to learn, feel and play jazz rhythms so you sound relaxed, in time, and it feels right.

 Those things are what makes ALL the difference in how you sound.